cdapio/cdap/docs/developer-guide/source/intro.rst

 by accessing the Streams, DataSets, and Procedures using the Java APIs, REST or other network protocols.

 In the next section, we will compare three application architectures and their pros and cons.
 This will give you a good understanding of the benefit of architecting Big Data applications using Continuuity Reactor.

-Architecture Comparison: Building a Big Data Application
+Architecture Comparison: Building A Big Data Application
 ============================================================
 Consider the problem of building a real-time log analytic application that takes access logs from Apache™ web servers and computes simple analyses on the logs, such as computing